cdutboy928/notes/git/git.md

         git merge --continue

 #### Description
-Incorporates changes from the named commits (since the time their histories diverged from the current branch) into the current branch.
+**Incorporates changes from the named commits (since the time their histories diverged from the current branch)** **into the current branch**.
 This command is used by `git pull` to incorporate changes from another repository and can be used by hand to merge changes from one branch into another.
 Assume the following history exists and the current branch is `master`:

                      A---B---C topic
                     /
                D---E---F---G master
-Then `git merge topic` will replay the changes made on the `topic` branch since it diverged from `master` (i.e., `E`) until its current commit (`C`) on top of `master`, and record the result in a new commit along with the names of the two parent commits and a log message from the user describing the changes.
+Then `git merge topic` will replay the changes made on the `topic` branch since it diverged from `master` (i.e., `E`) until its current commit (`C`) on top of `master`, **and record the result in a new commit along with the names of the two parent commits and a log message from the user describing the changes.**

                      A---B---C topic
                     /         \
                D---E---F---G---H master
 The second syntax (`<msg> HEAD <commit>...`) is supported for historical reasons.
 Do not use it from the command line or in new scripts.
 It is the same as `git merge -m <msg> <commit>...`.
-The third syntax (`git merge --abort`) can only be run after the merge has resulted in conflicts. `git merge --abort` will abort the merge process and try to reconstruct the pre-merge state.
-However, if there were uncommitted changes when the merge started (and especially if those changes were further modified after the merge was started), `git merge --abort` will in some cases be unable to reconstruct the original (pre-merge) changes.
-Therefore:
+The third syntax (`git merge --abort`) **can only be run after the merge has resulted in conflicts.** `git merge --abort` **will abort the merge process and try to reconstruct the pre-merge state.** However, **if there were uncommitted changes when the merge started (and especially if those changes were further modified after the merge was started), `git merge --abort` will in some cases be unable to reconstruct the original (pre-merge) changes.** Therefore:
 **Warning**: Running `git merge` with non-trivial uncommitted changes is discouraged: while possible, it may leave you in a state that is hard to back out of in the case of a conflict.

 #### Options
 * `--commit`, `--no-commit`
     Perform the merge and commit the result.
 This option can be used to override `--no-commit`.
-    With `--no-commit` perform the merge but pretend the merge failed and do not autocommit, to give the user a chance to inspect and further tweak the merge result before committing.
+    **With `--no-commit` perform the merge but pretend the merge failed and do not autocommit, to give the user a chance to inspect and further tweak the merge result before committing.**
 * `--edit`, `-e`, `--no-edit`
-    Invoke an editor before committing successful mechanical merge to further edit the auto-generated merge message, so that the user can explain and justify the merge.
-The `--no-edit` option can be used to accept the auto-generated message (this is generally discouraged).
+    **Invoke an editor before committing successful mechanical merge to further edit the auto-generated merge message**, so that the user can explain and justify the merge. **The `--no-edit` option can be used to accept the auto-generated message** (this is generally discouraged).
 The `--edit` (or `-e`) option is still useful if you are giving a draft message with the `-m` option from the command line and want to edit it in the editor.
     Older scripts may depend on the historical behavior of not allowing the user to edit the merge log message.
 They will see an editor opened when they run `git merge`.
 To make it easier to adjust such scripts to the updated behavior, the environment variable `GIT_MERGE_AUTOEDIT` can be set to `no` at the beginning of them.
 * `-ff`
-    When the merge resolves as a fast-forward, only update the branch pointer, without creating a merge commit.
+    **When the merge resolves as a fast-forward**, only update the branch pointer, without creating a merge commit.
 This is the default behavior.
 * `--no-ff`
     Create a merge commit even when the merge resolves as a fast-forward.
 This is the default behavior when merging an annotated (and possibly signed) tag.
 * `--ff-only`
-    Refuse to merge and exit with a non-zero status unless the current `HEAD` is already up-to-date or the merge can be resolved as a fast-forward.
+    **Refuse to merge and exit with a non-zero status unless the current `HEAD` is already up-to-date or the merge can be resolved as a fast-forward.**
 * `--log[=<n>]`, `--no-log`
-    In addition to branch names, populate the log message with one-line descriptions from at most <n> actual commits that are being merged.
-See also `git-fmt-merge-msg`.
+    **In addition to branch names, populate the log message with one-line descriptions from at most <n> actual commits that are being merged.** See also `git-fmt-merge-msg`.
-    With `--no-log` do not list one-line descriptions from the actual commits being merged.
+    **With `--no-log` do not list one-line descriptions from the actual commits being merged**.
 * `--stat`, `-n`, `--no-stat` ???
-    Show a diffstat at the end of the merge.
-The diffstat is also controlled by the configuration option merge.stat.
+    **Show a diffstat at the end of the merge.** The diffstat is also controlled by the configuration option merge.stat.
     With `-n` or `--no-stat` do not show a diffstat at the end of the merge.
 * `--squash`, `--no-squash`
-    Produce the working tree and index state as if a real merge happened (except for the merge information), but do not actually make a commit, move the `HEAD`, or record `$GIT_DIR/MERGE_HEAD` (to cause the next `git commit` command to create a merge commit).
-This allows you to create a single single commit on top of the current branch whose effect is the same as merging another branch (or more in case of an octopus).
+    **Produce the working tree and index state as if a real merge happened (except for the merge information), but do not actually make a commit, move the `HEAD`, or record `$GIT_DIR/MERGE_HEAD` (to cause the next `git commit` command to create a merge commit).** This allows you to create a single single commit on top of the current branch whose effect is the same as merging another branch (or more in case of an octopus).
-    With `--no-squash` perform the merge and commit the result.
-This option can be used to override `--squash`.
+    **With `--no-squash` perform the merge and commit the result.** This option can be used to override `--squash`.
     This is a way to merge all changes from one branch into another, but squash to a single commit at the same time.
     A word of caution: this works, but the default commit message includes the log from the branch being merged.
 The problem is it looks similar to the format you normally see where the entire text shown does not actually become part of the commit message, but in this case it does.
 So if you don't want all that, you need manually remove all of it from your commit message.
 I should have tested this before using it.
 * `-s <strategy>`, `--strategy=<strategy>`
-    Use the given merge strategy; can be supplied more than once to specify them in the order they should be tried.
-If there is no `-s` option, a built-in list of strategies is used instead (`git merge-recursive` when merging a single head, `git merge-octopus` otherwise).
+    Use the given merge strategy; can be supplied more than once to specify them in the order they should be tried. **If there is no `-s` option, a built-in list of strategies is used instead (`git merge-recursive` when merging a single head, `git merge-octopus` otherwise)**.
 * `-X <option>`, `--strategy-option=<option>`
     Pass merge strategy specific option through to the merge strategy.
+    `git merge -s recursive -X ours` and `git merge -X ours` both are OK.
 * `--summary`, `--no-summary`
     Synonyms to `--stat` and `--no-stat`; these are deprecated and will be remove in the future.
 * `-q`, `--quiet`